fdv/running-elasticsearch-fun-profit/002-elasticsearch-and-the-jvm/002-elasticsearch-and-the-jvm.md

 Java 1.8 comes with 3 different garbage collector families, which all have their own feature.

 The *Single Collector* uses a single thread to perform the whole garbage collection process.
 It is efficient on single processor machines, as it suppresses the overhead implied by the communication between threads, but not suitable for most real world use today.
-It was designed for heap managing small datasets, of an order of 100MB.
+It was designed for heaps managing small datasets, of an order of 100MB.

 The *Parallel Collector* runs small garbage collections in parallel.
 Running parallel collections reduces the garbage collection overhead.
 It was designed for medium to large datasets running on multi threaded hosts.